OreCruncher/DynamicSurroundingsDocs/docs/source/schemas/sound_factories.rst

         "repeatDelay": 0,
         "global": false,
         "attenuation": "LINEAR",
-        "music": {
+        "music": null
-            "min_delay": 6000,
-            "max_delay": 24000,
-            "replace_current_music": false
     }

-    }
+.. list-table:: Sound Factory Configuration
+    :widths: auto
+    :align: center
+    :header-rows: 1

+    *   - Property
+        - Value Type
+        - Comment
+    *   - location
+        - ResourceLocation
-* :underlined:`location` - The resource location ID of the sound factory.
+        - The resource location ID of the sound factory.
 It should be unique across configurations.
 It is a required property.
 Most configuration rules refer to a factory by this ID.
+    *   - soundEvent
+        - ResourceLocation
-* :underlined:`soundEvent` - The sound event that the factory will produce.
+        - The sound event that the factory will produce.
 It is a required property.
+    *   - volume
+        - FloatProvider
-* :underlined:`volume` - The volume scale to apply to the sound when playing.
+        - The volume scale to apply to the sound when playing.
 The value can either be a float, or a range with min/max.
-Default is 1.0F.
+Default is ``1.0``.
+    *   - pitch
+        - FloatProvider
-* :underlined:`pitch` - This pitch at which to play the sound.
+        - This pitch at which to play the sound.
 The value can either be a float, or a range with min/max.
-Default is 1.0F.
+Default is ``1.0``.
+    *   - category
+        - String
-* :underlined:`category` - The category to which the sound will belong when played.
+        - The category to which the sound will belong when played.
 Default is ``AMBIENT``.
+    *   - isRepeatable
+        - Boolean
-* :underlined:`isRepeatable` - Whether the sound should be marked as repeatable (looped) when played.
+        - Whether the sound should be marked as repeatable (looped) when played.
 Default is ``false``.
+    *   - repeatDelay
+        - Integer
-* :underlined:`repeatDelay` - The tick delay between plays for a repeatable sound.
-Default is 0.
+        - The tick delay between plays for a repeatable sound.
+Default is ``0``.
+    *   - global
+        - Boolean
-* :underlined:`global` - Whether the sound is considered global or not.
+        - Whether the sound is considered global or not.
 Default is ``false``.
+    *   - attenuation
+        - String
-* :underlined:`attenuation` - Attenuation of the sound.
+        - Attenuation of the sound.
 Default is ``LINEAR``.
+    *   - music
+        - Music
-* :underlined:`music` - Properties to apply when the music manager plays the sound as music.
+        - Properties to apply when the music manager plays the sound as music.
 This property is optional.
-* :underlined:`music.min_delay` - TBD
-* :underlined:`music.max_delay` - TBD
-* :underlined:`music.replace_current_music` - TBD
+See below for more details.

 ``category`` can be one of the following: MASTER, MUSIC, RECORDS, WEATHER, BLOCKS, HOSTILE, NEUTRAL, PLAYERS, AMBIENT, and VOICE.
 The ``category`` property matches a sound source in the sound options dialog, and will be scaled by the amount specified by the sound source.